 Stefan litigates complex civil and intellectual property matters for a wide range of clients, including technology, media, ecommerce, retail, automobile, pharmaceutical, consumer products, manufacturing and financial services companies.

-His areas of focus include copyright, trademark, unfair competition, trade secrets, and music licensing, and he regularly advises clients on strategies for managing IP-related risks.
-Stefan has extensive experience in bench and jury trials and appeals.
-He has practiced in federal and state courts and in administrative proceedings before the US International Trade Commission, the Copyright Office, and the Patent and Trademark Office.
+His areas of focus include trade secrets, copyright, trademark, unfair competition, and music licensing, and he regularly advises clients on strategies for managing IP-related risks.
+Stefan has extensive experience in bench and jury trials and appeals, and has practiced in federal and state courts and in administrative proceedings before the US International Trade Commission, the Copyright Office, and the Patent and Trademark Office.

 Stefan's clients have included Avon, Deutsche Bank, the Gore Vidal Revocable Trust, Honda, Pfizer, Sandoz, Sears, the Solomon R. Guggenheim Foundation, Sony, Walmart, and the Whitney Museum of American Art.